theNewDynamic/aba-icc/_cases-events/al-faqi-al-mahdi-events-ahmad-al-faqi-al-mahdi.md

 ---

 The Office of the Prosecutor issued an arrest warrant for Al Faqi on September 18, 2009, which was made public on September 28, 2009.
 Al Faqi was surrendered to the ICC on September 26, 2015.
-His confirmation hearing was March 1-24, 2016 and the charges against him were confirmed.
+Charges against him were confirmed on March 24, 2016.